pworth1971/layer-cake/README.md

 Other available downloads: https://wikipedia2vec.github.io/wikipedia2vec/pretrained/

-### FASTTEXT
+Architecture: Word2Vec is a group of related models used to produce word embeddings.
+These models are shallow, two-layer neural networks that are trained to reconstruct linguistic contexts of words.
+Word2Vec uses a shallow neural network to create word embeddings.
+It has two major approaches:

+Training Data: The GoogleNews-vectors-negative300.bin model was trained on part of the Google News dataset, consisting of 100 billion words.
+It provides 300-dimensional embeddings for 3 million words and phrases.

+Training Objective: The training objective is to predict words in context (either target-to-context or context-to-target), effectively learning dense word embeddings based on co-occurrence patterns.

+Salient Features: The model uses 300-dimensional vectors and is case-sensitive.

+Reference: Mikolov, Tomas, et al. "Efficient Estimation of Word Representations in Vector Space."
+ICLR Workshop Papers.
+2013.

+#### FastText

 Model in use: crawl-300d-2M-subword.bin

+We use the crawl-300d-2M.vec set of fastText word embeddings which is 2 million word vectors (pre) trained on Common Crawl (600B tokens).
+These can be downloaded, along with other English variants, from https://fasttext.cc/docs/en/english-vectors.html, or directly from https://fasttext.cc/docs/en/crawl-vectors.html

+Dimension: 300

 Architecture: FastText extends Word2Vec to consider subword information (character n-grams), allowing it to generate word embeddings for out-of-vocabulary words.
 FastText is a shallow neural network embedding model developed by Facebook.
 It builds on Word2Vec, but its key innovation is the use of subword information (i.e., it learns vectors for character n-grams in addition to full words).
 This allows FastText to handle rare words or misspellings more robustly than Word2Vec or GloVe.